 If you get caught running a stop sign or red light in Alaska, you’ll likely face fines and demerit points on your driving record.
+(Drivers might have other options for dealing with their ticket, including fighting it.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop at a clearly marked stop line or before entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.